Review of the Beats Solo 3

 - There are some claims that the bluetooth connection can become patchy.

-- There is a lot of plastic which makes these more susceptible to durability issues.
+- There is a lot of plastic which makes the Beats Solo 3 more susceptible to durability issues.

 - Some buyers note issues with the accessories bag and case.
 Problems with the clip and zipper were reported.